AirAbhiii/OIBSIP/README.md

 Classifies emails as spam or not spam using text processing and machine learning models.

 2. Car Price Prediction
-Predicts the price of a car based on various features like brand, year, and mileage.
+Predicts the price of a car,horsepower,brand,mileage.

 3. Iris Flower Detection
 Classifies iris flowers into different species using petal and sepal measurements.